- Fee assured

 His NHS practice includes a wide range of hand surgery including severe injuries and tertiary referrals from other hospitals.

-Mr Mahon is currently a principal investigator for two important national multi centre research studies.
+Mr Mahon has recently been a principal investigator for two important national multi centre research studies.

 He is currently involved in research on: